ADVOCATES ARE TRAINED TO ASSIST VICTIMS OF CRIME

 • Providing information on the criminal justice process

-• Providing emotional support to victims
+• Providing emotional support

-• Helping victims with safety planning
+• Helping with safety planning

-• Helping victims with victim compensation applications
+• Helping with victim compensation applications

-• Intervening with a victim's creditors, landlords, and employers
+• Intervening with creditors, landlords, and employers

-• Helping victims find shelter and transportation
+• Helping find shelter and transportation

-• Providing referrals for other services for victims
+• Providing referrals for other services

 Advocates work in many different locations.
 Some serve in the criminal justice system (in police stations, prosecutor's offices, courts, probation or parole departments, or prisons).
 They may also be part of private nonprofit organizations such as sexual assault crisis centers or domestic violence programs.
 Some advocates are paid staff, and others are volunteers.
-Many advocates have academic degrees that prepare them to work with victims.
-They may have studied social work, criminal justice, education, or psychology.
+Many advocates have academic degrees that prepare them to work with survivors They may have studied social work, criminal justice, education, or psychology.
 Advocates often receive significant additional training on the specific knowledge and skills they need on the job.

-Advocates are committed to maintaining the highest possible levels of confidentiality in their communications with victims.
+Advocates are committed to maintaining the highest possible levels of confidentiality in their communications with survivors.
 However, the level of confidentiality they can observe depends on their position, education, licensure, and the laws in each state.

 An advocate in a police department may have to share any information related to an investigation with officers.
-Yet an advocate at a domestic violence program may be able to keep most victims' confidences private.
+Yet an advocate at a domestic violence program may be able to keep most clients' confidences private.

 All advocates must report certain types of information to the authorities.
 For example, they have to report any type of threat to a person (such as clients threatening to hurt themselves or someone else) and they have to report the abuse or neglect of children.